GabrielInada/CHIVE/ARCHITECTURE.md

 **Presentation** is stateless.
 Renderers receive data, read state via getters, and produce DOM.
 They never call a facade.
 They never emit.
 If a renderer needs to react to user input, it accepts a callback from the controller layer instead.

-**Foundations** are leaf utilities — pure functions and constants.
+**Utilities** are leaf helpers — pure functions and constants.
 No state imports, no DOM access.
-They are safe to call from any layer.
+Safe to call from any layer.

 ## 5. State Management Core — deep dive